jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/processing/amazon_emr.md

 ### Key Characteristics

-- Centralized security administration and auditing
+- Centralized security administration and auditing.
-- Fine-grained authorization across many Hadoop components (Hadoop, Hive, HBase, Storm, Knox, Solr, Kafka, and YARN)
+- Fine-grained authorization across many Hadoop components (Hadoop, Hive, HBase, Storm, Knox, Solr, Kafka, and YARN).
-- Syncs policies and users by using agents and plugins that run within the same process as the Hadoop component
+- Syncs policies and users by using agents and plugins that run within the same process as the Hadoop component.
 - Supports row-level authentication and auditing capabilities with embedded search.

 ## Amazon EMR & Events